inancgumus/learngo/first/first/exercises/02/exercise.md

 // ---------------------------------------------------------
 // EXERCISE
-//  Print your GOPATH using `go env` tool
+//  Print your GOPATH using the `go env` tool
 //
 // EXPECTED OUTPUT
 //  The physical folder path that is referenced by $GOPATH